• Home

 Imagine trying to juggle.
 Each ball represents a different risk.
 Initially, tossing one or two balls into the air might seem easy.
 But as more balls—or risks—are added, keeping them all in the air becomes increasingly difficult.
 This is what businesses face when they overlook how individual risks stack up, creating a larger threat.

-Think of a stacked area chart as your business’s risk diary.
+Think of an area chart as your business’s risk diary.
 It layers one risk on top of another over time, showing you a colorful and comprehensive timeline of total exposure.
 It’s like stacking pancakes.
 Each new pancake adds to the height, just as each risk adds to the total risk profile.

 Now, picture a waterfall chart as the breakdown artist.
 It starts with the initial risk level at the top and then cascades down, adding each subsequent risk.